 Who do you help?

 We serve pregnant young women (age 12 and up) who are ready to make a new start and make positive changes in their lives.
-If you already have children, you may bring them with you.
 We help girls and women who need a safe and loving place to stay and who want a chance to make good choices for themselves and their children.

 What is the home like?